Yes, laziness in business, it is a thing.

-Don’t be ashamed – it’s just that increased laziness in business is counterproductive to actual daily (business) output, which can have a detrimental effect on business growth.
+Don’t be ashamed as it’s not uncommon – it’s just that increased laziness in business is counterproductive to actual daily (business) output, which can have a detrimental effect on your mindset and business growth.

 I know we each have our own strengths and for you, they may be in areas that need your time and attention more, but it also means that an inability to attribute the right amount of time, tools or energy into making the business processes – and eventual output – work, can do, and will do, harm.

-That is why I am sharing with you 3 habits that you can take on-board to help eliminate the laziness (or as I like to say “inefficiencies”) and really help you present you and your business like you’re “all over it”.
+That is why I am sharing with you 3 habits that you can take on-board to help eliminate the laziness (or as I like to say “inefficiencies”) and really help you present you and your business like you’re on top of it all.

 I really believe that structure is the core basis for which performance is derived and that when you find a way that works for you – and gets the best out of you – then you’re onto a winner!